Helping kids grow alongside their plant.

 right here!

-exploring variations of type, color, and logos for Sproutly’s interface
+Exploring variations of type, color, and logos for Sproutly’s interface

 So, what’s out there?